TheInvincibleRalph/Go-Documentary/Go documentary/http.md

 ---

-## Infomation contained in an Http Response (from a client perspective)
+## Information contained in an Http Response (from a client perspective)

 An HTTP response in Go, represented by the `http.Response` struct, contains various pieces of information about the response received from an HTTP server.
 Here’s a breakdown of the key fields in the `http.Response` object: